sws144/quant-trading/P1-AnalyzeTrades/README.md

 ### MLFlow & Virtual Env Update

+1. Install pipenv in desired environment ` pip install pipenv ` (`py -0p` to see which one is default)
 1. First time build: Terminal `pipenv sync --dev` to install env locally with piplock or `pipenv update --dev` to update and install environment
 1. Terminal: `pipenv shell` to enter environment or in vs code, right click open terminal in folder with pipfile
 1. `mlflow ui --backend-store-uri file:D:/Stuff/OneDrive/MLflow` to enter environment (omit --backend if want to see test runs)